AmitVaishnav22/HTTP-Server/readme.md

   - No connection keep-alive handling
   - No HTTP/2
   - Minimal header parsing and validation
-  - Uses self-signed certificates for local testing only
 - For production use, use a proven web server (nginx, Caddy) or frameworks (uvicorn, aiohttp) and proper certificates from a CA.

 ## Troubleshooting
 - "address already in use": pick another port or stop the process using the port.
-- OpenSSL not found on Windows: install Git for Windows (includes OpenSSL), or install OpenSSL separately, or create cert via PowerShell/private CA.
+- OpenSSL not found on Windows: install Git for Windows (includes OpenSSL), or create cert via PowerShell/private CA.

 ## Next steps / enhancements
 - Add proper request parsing and routing